 It also is evidence that you are selling and have built some traction in Mainland China.
 A core part of any new brands sales strategy should be marketing to distributors, the importance of a WeChat store from their perspective is a strong enough incentive to invest in this area.

 Managing distributors is also important with stores allowing you to keep them up to date with product information, you can keep them in the loop about selling incentives, strategy and new offers you are developing, all through the platform.

 Advanced Customer Insights

-Connecting with customers via content and chat based services is key.
-The other huge advantage of a WeChat store is the analytical insights obtained about your customers.
+Connecting with customers via content and chat-based services is key.
+The other huge advantage of a WeChat store is the analytical insights obtained from your customers.
 Their personal profile provides much information on their areas of interest, habits, other purchases and even current location.

 Files of customer purchases with addresses, amounts, dates, products, payment methods, returns and other information constitute a rich trove of marketing data.
 You can analyze this information to find out who your best customers are, what they like the most, and what kinds of marketing approaches appeal to them most powerfully.